Bikeman868/NPL/parser/README.md

 - The NPL compiler
 - Code formatters
 - Code linters
-- Static analysis tooling
+- Static analysis tools
 - Monitoring tools
-- Runtime visualization of execution flow
+- Runtime visualization of execution flow tools

 This library includes a very basic printer that will parse a the source file and pretty print the tokens.
 You can run it after compiling with `node dist <filename>.npl`.
 This repo contains a couple of sample NPL single source file applications that you can test with.